yasirsiddiqui/Fetch-Apple-iTunes-Data/README.md

 Fetch-Apple-iTunes-Data
 =======================
 This class can fetch veriety of data information from Apple iTunes store.
+It gets data by consuming iTunes rss feeds.
 With this class you can search for the following information

 • Search itunes store against any keyword and any media type